verzep/verzep.github.io/_posts/2023-03-02-Brownian-Motion-1.md

 ## The Heat Equation

-Since we have $p(x,t)$ on both sides, they will simplify and the Kramers-Moyal expansion for Eq.\eqref{CKE} reduces to:
+Since we have $p(x,t)$ on both sides, they will simplify and the Kramers-Moyal expansion for Eq.\ref{eqn:CKE} reduces to:

 \begin{equation}\label{eqn:heat}
     \frac{\partial p}{\partial t} = \frac{\partial^2 p}{\partial x^2}